neurogenomics/reanalysis_Mathys_2019/README.md

 (v0.6.1) for all of the 24 patients with Alzheimer's disease pathology and the 24 control patients.
 The config file with all the parameters is available in `./scFlow_files`.
-This approach resulted in more stringent quality control, leading to the exclusion of more, problematic samples.
+This approach resulted in more stringent quality control, leading to the exclusion of more, low quality cells.

 ## Download processed data
 An single-cell object (SCE) of the